-The following subsection describes using the migration tool with R&S ELEKTRA below version 4.40.
-For R&S ELEKTRA version 4.40 and above, refer to the application note "1SL396", available at www.rohde-schwarz.com/appnote/1SL396.
+This section describes using the migration tool with R&S ELEKTRA.
+Further information is available also in the application note "1SL396", available at www.rohdeschwarz.com/appnote/1SL396.
+Q

 To convert data from a previous version of R&S ELEKTRA to a current version, use the "Export" and "Import" functions in R&S ELEKTRA.